IIT People Search

 Journal of Experimental Psychology: Learning Memory and Cognition, vol. 46, (no. 4), pp. 684-698

 It goes with the territory: Ownership across spatial boundaries

 Journal of Experimental Psychology: Human Perception and Performance, vol. 46, (no. 8), pp. 789-797

-Routledge Handbook on Philosophy of Skill and Expertise, pp. 365-377, Publisher: Taylor and Francis
+The Routledge Handbook of Philosophy of Skill and Expertise, pp. 365-377, Publisher: Taylor and Francis

 Book Chapter Book